ismk/phase_0_unit_1/week_3/1_git_started/my_solution.md

 ## Release 4: Git Workflow

 - Push files to a remote repository

+git add. (add all files to the staging area). git commit -m "A Message" git push origin master

 - Fetch changes

+git fetch <repo name>

 - Commit locally

+git init
+git add.
+git commit -m "message"

 ## Release 5: Reflection
+I am learning to be competent with git but i would still like to spend more time with pulling and fetching data from different remote hosts and try commands out like diff to compare the choose the particular branch.